Danial-Kord/DigiHuman/README.md

 6. You'll need to [download](https://drive.google.com/file/d/15VSa2m2F6Ch0NpewDR7mkKAcXlMgDi5F/view?usp=sharing) the pretrained generator model for the COCO dataset and place it into `backend/checkpoints/coco_pretrained/`.

 ### Unity3D Installation
-Install Unity3D and its requirements by the following guide lines(Skip 1-3 Unity3D is already installed).
+Install Unity3D and its requirements by the following guide lines(Skip 1-3 if Unity3D is already installed).
 1. Download and install  [UnityHub](https://unity.com/download)
-2. Add a new licence in UnityHub and register it on Unity website
+2. Add a new licence in UnityHub and register it
-3. Install a Unity Editor inside UnityHub(Better to be `LTS` and a version higher than `2020.3.25f1`.
+3. Install a Unity Editor inside UnityHub(`LTS` versions and a version higher than `2020.3.25f1` are recommended).
-4. Download and import the following packages into your project for making recording option available with FFmpeg(Download `.unitypackage` files and drag them to your project).
+4. Download and import the following packages into your project to enable recording option available with FFmpeg(Download `.unitypackage` files and drag them to your project).

 - [FFmpegOut package] (MIT license)
 - [FFmpegOutBinaries package] (GPL)